Charles Lu, PhD student at MIT Media Lab

 About Me

-I am a PhD student in the Camera Culture group at the MIT Media Laboratory, advised by Ramesh Raskar.
-My research focuses on data-centric machine learning, specifically data markets, incentives, and data attribution.
+I am a PhD student in the Camera Culture group at the MIT Media Laboratory.
+My research focuses on data-centric machine learning.
 I am supported by the National Science Foundation's Graduate Research Fellowship.

-I study how data influences the reliability and transparency of machine learning systems through frameworks for data attribution and incentive alignment.
+I study how data influences machine learning models through data attribution and incentive alignment frameworks.

 Outside the lab, I enjoy activites: